ONSdigital/csv-to-csvw-action/README.md

 1. Ensure that you [created](https://github.com/signup) and/or [logged into](https://github.com/login) your GitHub user account.

-2. Create a new repository and give it a name.
+2. (Optional) Create a new repository and give it a name.

     >NOTE: If you would like to use the csv-to-csvw action in an existing repository, you can skip this step.